GoOz/Hati/README.md

 # Hati
-A simple Ghost theme, without JavaScript and bitmap images
+A simple Ghost theme, without JavaScript or bitmap images